 The final stage of the FlyOver Canada experience is the theatre-flight simulation and the film about Canada.

 Guests proceed into the main theatre.
-They are escorted to a row of seats where they buckle up, store belongings under their chairs and get ready for an amazing multi-dimensional ride.
-There are three floors of rows of seats, but you can generally only see the row you yourself are in.
+Regardless of which film they are about to watch, guests follow their FlyOver Canada hosts to rows of seats where they buckle up, store belongings under their chairs and get ready for an amazing multi-dimensional ride.
+There are three floors of rows of seats, but you can generally only see the row you are in.

-The feature film during the FlyOver Canada at Halloween event is the regular FlyOver Canada movie where the audience is flown over Canada, from the Maritimes, over Toronto, across the Prairies, to Vancouver, over Canada Place and up to the Arctic.
+The feature film during the FlyOver Canada at Halloween event is the regular FlyOver Canada movie where the audience flies in their seats over Canada.
+The trip goes from the Maritimes, over Toronto, across the Prairies, to Vancouver, over Canada Place and up to the Arctic.